State-mandated PFML

 • DBL: Employee who cannot work due to an illness that was not caused by their job or a disability from a non-occupational injury.

-• PFL: Paid family leave to bond with a newly born or newly placed child, to care for family member with serious health condition, or for a qualifying exigency arising out of spouse, domestic partner, child or parent being on active duty (or having been notified of an impending call or order to active duty).
+• PFL: Paid family leave to bond with a new child during the first year of birth, adoption, or placement in foster care; to care for family member with serious health condition; or for a qualifying exigency arising out of a spouse, domestic partner, child, or parent being on active duty (or having been notified of an impending call or order to active duty).

 Benefit duration: